- 1 Welcome to the CAIRNS Great Barrier Reef: The Natural Wonder

 Cairns is the perfect destination from which to explore the many wonders of the Great Barrier Reef.
-The unspoilt islands and beaches, spectacular wildlife and the tropical rainforests are all accessible from Cairns.
+The unspoiled islands and beaches, spectacular wildlife and the tropical rainforests are all accessible from Cairns.
 Cairns has many great hotels and resorts to suit any budget.

 Silky Oaks Lodge, Daintree: Have you ever wanted to sleep in a tree house that is bounded by an ancient tropical rainforest and within striking distance of the Daintree National Park and the Great Barrier Reef, the lodge offers tranquillity, a world-class spa, brilliant cuisine etc.

-On the Inlet, Port Douglas: This is sited on an old wharf, it is well-established seafood restaurant.
+On the Inlet, Port Douglas: This is sited on an old wharf, it is a well-established seafood restaurant.
 Nothing too sophisticated about the place though, but it’s a great value for money.